The Best Paint for Motorcycle Exhausts

 PJ1 Engine And Case Paint

-PJ1’s paint for motorcycle exhausts surprised us with its heavy-duty design.
-It is designed to withstand just over 500 F or around 260 C. So if you want to customize your motorcycle exhaust, this paint can hold up to extremely high exhaust temperatures.
+After giving it a try, I was genuinely surprised by its heavy-duty design.
+This paint is no joke; it can withstand just over 500 F or around 260 C. If you’re like me and love to customize your motorcycle exhaust, you’ll find that this paint can hold up to those extremely high temperatures.

-You may want to do multiple coats to get the desired results.
-But the paint itself is a deep and glossy black.
-Personally, we prefer a chrome motorcycle exhaust, but we have to admit that the gloss black of this paint almost changed that!
+I found that I might need multiple coats to get the exact look I wanted, but the paint itself is a deep and glossy black.
+Though I usually prefer a chrome motorcycle exhaust, the gloss black of this paint almost won me over!

-The finish is smooth and glossy, with a distinct sheen that looks absolutely stunning.
-PJ1’s paint is heat-treated, so it actually cures with the heat of regular motorcycle riding.
-This adds to the durability and life of the paint.
+The finish was smooth and glossy, with a distinct sheen that looked amazing.
+I loved that PJ1’s paint is heat-treated, so it cures with the heat of regular motorcycle riding, adding to the durability.

 Pros